AlekseySProjects/docker-php/README.md

 # Configure
+Default usernames and passwords for your dev app are stored in docker-compose.yml.

 ## nginx
 DocumentRoot supposed to be app/public on host machine and /var/www/html inside docker container.

 Change it in docker-compose.yml if you need.

+## MySQL
+Database stored on Docker volume.
+Be aware about that.

 ## xdebug
 Port 9003